Details about the authentication methods available in Sophos Firewall.

 With Kerberos, clients send a ticket to Sophos Firewall, which is validated without talking to the AD server.
 This authentication process requires the exchange of just one message.

 So, Kerberos is faster and uses fewer resources.
 This matters more in environments with hundreds of concurrent users.
 If Use per-connection AD SSO authentication for multi-user hosts is turned on in Authentication > Web authentication, the number of authentication requests can increase a thousand-fold.
 While NTLM is technically supported, Kerberos is needed for most environments.

 You can configure Sophos Firewall to only offer NTLM to clients, or to offer both Kerberos and NTLM.
 You cannot configure Sophos Firewall to only offer Kerberos, as this is not supported by the HTTP specification.
 The client decides whether to use Kerberos or NTLM.
 Clients that support Kerberos prefer to use it over NTLM, but only when they are connecting to systems that the AD server tells them are valid.

-NTLM is a challenge-response authentication protocol which uses three messages to authenticate clients.
+It uses three messages to authenticate clients:

 - Clients establish a network path to the server and send a NEGOTIATE_MESSAGE advertising their capabilities.

 - The server responds with CHALLENGE_MESSAGE which is used to establish the identity of clients.